The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Dataset

-Given the noise-free templates, optimised number of sub-bands, and fiducial DM estimates for each pulsar, the \texttt{DMCalc} \citep{kmj+2021} pipeline is used to estimate frequency-resolved ToAs and DMs, along with \texttt{DMX}s\footnote{\texttt{DMX}s are defined as the differences between the estimated DMs and fiducial DM, and correspond to a linear piece-wise fit to the DM model in time-domain, to account for temporal variations in the DM.} computed from the estimated and fiducial DMs for every epoch.
+Given the noise-free templates, optimized number of sub-bands, and fiducial DM estimates for each pulsar, the \texttt{DMCalc} \citep{kmj+2021} pipeline is used to estimate frequency-resolved ToAs and DMs, along with \texttt{DMX}s\footnote{\texttt{DMX}s are defined as the differences between the estimated DMs and fiducial DM, and correspond to a linear piece-wise fit to the DM model in time-domain, to account for temporal variations in the DM.} computed from the estimated and fiducial DMs for every epoch.
 In the deterministic timing analysis, these epoch-wise \texttt{DMX}s are used to model dispersion delays.
 ToAs with large uncertainties or having poor S/N in a given sub-band and/or affected by radio-frequency interference (RFI) are flagged.
 Finally, the timing model parameters are fitted using the \texttt{TEMPO2} package \citep{Tempo2}.
 Following these procedures, the resulting InPTA-DR2 dataset spans MJD $57768-60399$ (uGMRT observation cycles $31-45$, excluding cycle $36$), where the exact temporal coverage differs for each pulsar.
-Further details of the DMCalc pipeline and timing analysis are provided in Sections 4.4 and 5 of \cite{Rana+2025}, respectively.
+However, the dataset for PSR J1713$+$0747 contains only the pre-event ToAs \citep{Singha+2021} leading to a reduced time baseline for this pulsar.
+Further details of the \texttt{DMCalc} pipeline and timing analysis are provided in Sections 4.4 and 5 of \cite{Rana+2025}, respectively.
 The final InPTA-DR2 data products included Band $3+5$ and Band $3$ DM time series, \texttt{par} files containing the deterministic timing solutions with \texttt{DMX}s, and \texttt{tim} files containing the cleaned ToAs\footnote{\url{https://github.com/inpta/InPTA.DR2.git}}.